Ever since she can remember, Katherine Cummings knew she had been born into the wrong body.

 Seven of this year's murders were in the United States, TMM said.
 Washington D.C. hit headlines this year after a series of attacks against transgender people - one of them the fatal shooting of 23-year-old transgender woman Myles Mclean.

-I look forward to the day that no one has to hide or be killed, or bullied or teased or rejected simply for being the person they believe themselves to be, said Eva-Genevieve Scarborough, 56, who is helping organize a remembrance event in Riverside, California.
+I look forward to the day that no one has to hide or be killed, or bullied or teased or rejected simply for being the person they believe themselves to be, said Eva-Genevieve Scarborough, 56, who is helping organise a remembrance event in Riverside, California.

 Society needs to be made aware that atrocities such as the murder of trans folks are still happening all around the world.